Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/state-effects.md

 Once an event is in the log there is no way to remove it again, so we will have to live with the mistake — **the effect function does not run again during time travel.**

 The good thing is that we can easily recognize the mistake in the `onEvent` handler or by inspecting the observed state.
-The second message could be displayed differently or not at all, as shown in the following snippet.
+The second message could be displayed differently or not at all, as demonstrated in the following snippet.

 ```typescript
 const chatRoomOnEvent: Reduce<string[], ChatRoomEvent> = (state, event) => {